gopher-net/geomys/README.md

 Geomys operates on a few key principles:
 - Everything configurable via REST.
 - No reload necessary on config change - neighbors survive unless you screw up
+- Each daemon is stateless, and assumes no config until instructed otherwise on each startup

 # Daemons
 - geomysd: Watchdog service for starting daemons and crash handling.
 Provides